Government plots homebuilding boom to spur recovery

 An announcement is expected within weeks to encourage infrastructure investment from the private sector by using the government's low borrowing costs to make finance cheaper.

-"The government is now looking at even more radical solutions in order to provide a platform for a 1930s style recovery," Cable said in a speech in London.
+"The government is now looking at even more radical solutions in order to provide a platform for a 1930s style recovery," Cable, an influential member of the Liberal Democrat junior coalition partners, said in a speech in London.

 "The public sector balance sheet has to be used to leverage in private capital, particularly in housing."